-Drop into the Blackout map and you’ll find an abundance of weapons and other gear to help you survive in Call of Duty’s newest battle royale mode.
+Drop into the Blackout map and you’ll find an abundance of weapons and other gear to help you survive in Call of Duty’s new battle royale mode.

 Once you’ve scrambled to grab the nearest weapon to hand and checked your corners, you’re going to want to upgrade your weapon as soon as possible.
 It’s all well and good knowing which is the best weapon in Blackout, but you still need to find it.

-Weapon drops and locations are somewhat random in Blackout, but once you’re armed your chances of finding better gear increases, so grab what you can.
+Weapon drops and locations are randomised in Blackout so we can’t guarantee you’ll find every weapon on this list each time you play.
+Once you’re armed, however, your chances of finding better gear increases, so grab what you can and run for cover.

 Clearing out a horde of zombies can grant you something special like the lethal Ray Gun or Monkey Bomb, while Supply Drops will usually gift better than average assault rifles and snipers.